sisihagen/website/content/en/blog/2019/12/where-to-put-nuclear-waste.md

 title: "Where to put nuclear waste"
 date: 2019-12-31
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The short age of nuclear technology leaves a bright legacy.
 The burden of this Inheritance is underestimated."
-draft: false
 lang: en
 cover: "society"
 ---

 Highly toxic radioactive waste is produced daily in nuclear power plants, medical facilities and the military.
 To the question " Where to put the radiating waste?"but the countries that use civil or military nuclear technology have only thin answers so far.
 "70 years after entering nuclear technology, not a single country in the world has a deep geological repository for nuclear waste, "notes the first" [World Nuclear Waste Report](/static/downloads/World_Nuclear_Waste_Report_2019_Focus_Europe_0.pdf "THE WORLD NUCLEAR WASTE REPORT 2019")".
 Nobody wants foreign garbage, many have plans, finished is nothing and it will be expensive in any case, so his conclusion.
+draft: false

 Only Finland is building a Repository.
 Sweden and France have decided on locations.
 Germany is still looking for it, the search should be finished in 2031.
 Switzerland has so far agreed on three potential sites.
 Until a Repository is available, so the authors of the report estimate that it will take at least until mid-century.
 You can expect a satisfactory strategy for dealing with radioactive waste in two to three generations.
 Hundreds more generations will have to manage the radiating waste heap.